trash4299/Vern-s-Video-Project/README.md

 -add auto-import list setting

 It uses the list of movies in the .txt file and saves it to that.
+I added an example .txt file.
 Opening Main is just a way of opening Verns that looks cleaner because Verns contains quite a bit of the code.